AULFA/opdsget/README.md

 The `opdsget` program is capable of producing a _reproducible_ zip archive of any feed that it downloads.
-A _reproducible_ zip is a zip archive with entries in alphabetical order, with any time-related fields in the entry set of predictable values.
+A _reproducible_ zip is a zip archive with entries in alphabetical order, with any time-related fields in the entry set to fixed values.
 The `opdsget` API also removes frequently-changing time-related fields from feeds in order to help ensure reproducible results.
 To produce a zip file `/tmp/out.zip`, use the `--output-archive` option: